Emergency

 The Maritime Global Security website (https://www.maritimeglobalsecurity.org/) is supported by a number of shipping industry associations, including the International Group of P&I Clubs (IG), and serves as a ‘one stop shop’ for maritime security advice.
 It provides links to all security-related guidance produced by the industry as well as to many useful maritime and military security resources.
 Drop-down menus allow users to find relevant information and guidance either based on types of maritime security risks or geography and specific trading areas.
 Central to the website is a collection of best practice guides to assist companies and mariners to risk assess voyages and detect, avoid, deter or delay piracy attacks, such as the:

-In summary, the fundamental requirements of any best practice to avoid attack by pirates and armed robbers are:
+In summary, the fundamental requirements of any best practice to avoid, deter and delay attacks by pirates and armed robbers are:

 Understand the threat

-Assess the risk and determine the ship protection measures to be applied
+Assess the risk and determine the mitigating measures to be applied

-• Carry out a voyage specific threat and risk assessment prior to entering the region, review the Ship’s Security Plan.
+• Carry out a voyage specific threat and risk assessment and review the Ship’s Security Plan.

 Prepare the crew